alpacaxander/omniglobe_update_suite/README.md

          If this does not pop up then find the download in the download folder, right click, and select run.
      - There will be a popup that asks if you want to allow docker to make changes to your device, select yes.
    3. Run
-     - After docker is installed, press the windows icon/ start menu or the search windows button in the bottom left.
+     - After docker is installed, press the Windows icon/ Start Menu or the Search Windows button in the bottom left.
      - Type 'docker'
      - Select "Docker for Windows"
    4. Login
      - Once running it will prompt you for a login.
+       - If there is no promt go to Windows hidden icons.
+This is in the bottom right on the task bar.
+There should be your time/date, then an icon for volume and internet, then an icon that looks like a caret(^) clicking this will reveal a few hidden icons.
+       - There will be the docker logo of a whale with squares on its back.
+If this logo is not there then repeat step 3, Run.
+       - Right click the icon and select sign in.
      - You can login with your dockerid or the email you created your account with.
 Use your dockerid (otherwise it will cause issues later).
-       - If you do not know your dockerid you can find it by logging onto [docker.com](docker.com) and looking in the top right.
+       - If you do not know your dockerid you can find it by logging onto [docker.com](https://www.docker.com/) and looking in the top right you should see a dropdown menu with your Docker id on it.

    5. Shared Drives

-    - On the windows toolbar, hidden icons, right click docker and select settings.
+    - On the windows toolbar, hidden icons (refer to step 4 for how to find hidden icons), right click docker and select settings.
     - Under shared drives, check the box for C drive.
-    - This will prompt you to login.
+    - This will prompt you to login to the mechine as an admin.
-    - The username will be prefilled with {DOMAIN}/{USERNAME}
+    - The username will be prefilled with {DOMAIN}/{USERNAME} (for example 'adomain-1234/alexander')
     - This requires you to use an account with a password. (for some reason)
     **If your account has a password then enter your password in the password box, select OK.**
     **If your account does not have a password you need to create a new account with a password.**